 “The cloud” is a metaphor that refers to the delivery of computing services — including servers, data storage, networks, databases, analytics, intelligence, and software — over the Internet (hence “the cloud”) to facilitate faster innovation, flexible resources, and economies of scale.

-Before cloud computing, companies typically buy stacks of servers and hard drives to host their website in order to keep it running and monitor the traffic.
-The downside of this is that the setup of these servers can be expensive, troubleshooting problems can be tedious and may conflict with the business goals, bigger data storage is needed once the company grows, and since website traffic is varying, the servers will be idle most of the time.
+Before cloud computing, companies typically buy stacks of servers and hard drives.
+Companies host their website to keep it running and monitor the traffic.
+The downside of this is that the setup of these servers can be expensive.
+Troubleshooting problems may conflict with the business goals, bigger data storage is needed once the company grows.
+Since website traffic is varying, the servers will be idle most of the time.

 Rather than companies having to make significant investments in managing physical servers or data centers, train staff, and provide continuous maintenance, some or all of these needs are managed by a cloud service provider that handles the cloud computing efforts.